Summer Nursing and Pre-Health

-MealsThe Summer Nursing and Pre-Health program fee includes daily breakfast.
+MealsThe housing component of our program fee includes daily breakfast.
 Students are responsible for preparing or purchasing all other meals.
 Residences include kitchens, and there are grocery stores, cafes and restaurants within walking distance.

 Housing FAQsIs my housing included in the program fee?

 Yes.
 Your program fee includes housing while classes are in session.
 You will be responsible for the cost of any additional housing if you arrive before the start of the program or stay in Northern Ireland after the program ends.

 Will I need to bring my own sheets?

 What should I do if I have any special needs?